 Congratulations!
 There’s going to be a wedding!
-Whether it’s your impending nuptials and you’re throwing your own bash, or one of your best friends is tying the knot, an engagement party is often the first celebration to plan after the question is popped.
+But before you can start thinking about hiring a venue or marquee for the ceremony of the wedding and party’s that will follow, there is something else that needs to be thought about beforehand.
+Don’t worry though, it’s just as exciting as the wedding itself.
+So, whether it’s your impending nuptials and you’re throwing your own bash, or one of your best friends is tying the knot, an engagement party is often the first celebration to plan after the question is popped.
 Before the big boom of the wedding, you’ll want a smaller explosion of fun to celebrate the happy couple.
 But how do you pull off the affair?
+Would you host a party in one of these Surry Hills Bars, or would you perhaps host your own party and take care of all the little details yourself?
 We’ve got the tips you need to host a spectacular engagement party.

 Step 1.
 Nail the basics.